TWiStErRob/net.twisterrob.gradle/docs/upgrades.md

       ```
       Comment out the 7.x version if there's no newer stable yet.
     * After pushing CI changes:
-       * Add conversation to add new CI jobs to branch protection rules just before merging.
+       * Add review comment to add new CI jobs to branch protection rules just before merging.
  5. Update `README.md` table and surrounding text.
  6. Add/rename/delete `docs/debug/agpXXX-gradleYYY` folder to match CI combinations.
  7. Review this document if something was missing.